CNES/cars/docs/source/exploring_the_field/from_satellite_images_to_dsm.rst

 | The displacements obtained are transformed into positions in both images.
 | This allows to deduce lines of sight.
 The intersection of these lines gives a point in space: longitude, latitude, altitude (see :ref:`below<triangulation>`).
+| A line of sight is an imaginary straight line from the camera's perspective through a specific point in the image, extending into 3D space.
+It represents all possible 3D positions that could have produced that image point.

 .. _triangulation: